jakemcc/jakemccrary.com/source/_posts/2014-06-21-comparing-clojure-testing-library-outputs.markdown

 Fewer programmers have probably used Jay Field's [expectations](http://jayfields.com/expectations/).
-It is library with a mimimal syntax.
+It is library with a minimal syntax.
 Below are the same tests as above written using expectations.

 ``` clojure